Learn about the history of transit at the world’s first and largest museum of its kind!

 in Lowell, Massachusetts.

-Because dogs are part of the family, we are always dog friendly.
-Dogs are even welcome during special events.
+Because dogs are part of the family, we are dog-friendly.
 Most of our special events are for all ages, and some are evening parties for age 21+ .
 Details at Calendar of Events.

 Seashore Trolley Museum is the operating name for New England Electric Railway Historical Society, a non-profit 501(c)3.